evheniy/JqueryBundle/README.md

 JqueryBundle
 =================

-This bundle provides jQuery with Symfony2
+This bundle provides jQuery in Symfony2 from CDN ajax.googleapis.com

 Documentation
 -------------

-You can change jQuery version in parameters:
+You can change jQuery version:

     jquery:
         version: 1.11.1

-You can use old html version in parameters:
+You can use old html version:

     jquery:
         html5: false

 Default value: true.
 If false script will be with type="text/javascript"

-You can use async loading in parameters:
+You can use async loading:

     jquery:
         async: true